DerGuru/The-Resonant/New Chapters/03 - Part3/P3-01_The_Meeting.md

 ﻿## Part 3 - Synthesis | Ch.
-01 - "This isn't imprisonment, Mr. Fischer"
+01 - This isn't imprisonment, Mr. Fischer

 The park smelled like rain and caution.